Jchase2/torque-chart/README.md

 Basically, it stores user inputted dropdown / integers in a react context api store, and either calculates (advanced) or accesses a large object (basic) to get the correct torque for your entered variables.

+## To Do

+[*] I'll probably remove basic altogeather and simply let advanced calculate everything.
+[*] Additional ISO bolt sizes, need to find more data for proofLoad and what not.
+[*] Additional standards (ASTM?
+Others?) may be integrated in the future.

+That's pretty much it for the app.
+Maybe I'll slap it on it's own domain and add an ad or something, but we'll see.